gonzalo-bulnes/securedrop-docs/docs/admin.rst

 The simplest approach to keeping workstations in sync is to inform other admins of changes as you make them, for example via a secure Signal group chat.
-Any such communications should happen over a platform that provides E2EE, as you may need to share sensitive information.
+Any such communications should happen over a platform that provides end-to-end encryption, as you may need to share sensitive information.

 Configuration information is stored in several files on the *Admin Workstation* under ``~/Persistent/securedrop/``: